 - 1 Agreement to Transfer Credits and/or Attestation of Land Ownership

 - 2 Regional Area Map (in PDD)

 - 3 Project Area Map (in PDD)

 - 4 Attestation of No Double Counting of Credits

 - 5 Attestation of No Net Harm

 - 6 Attestation of Planting

 - 7 Attestation of Planting Affirmation

-- 8 Carbon Quantification Initial Credits Tool (all in PDD)
+- 8 Carbon Quantification Initial Credits Tool (in PDD)

-- 8.1 Ballinger Stem Sampling

-- 8.2 Ballinger Monitoring Plots Coordinates

-- 8.3 Plot 1 Drawing

-- 8.4 Plot 2 Drawing

-- 8.5 Plot 3 Drawing

-- 8.6 Plot 4 Drawing

-- 8.7 Year 1 Photo Monitoring Report

 - 9 Co-Benefit Quantification Initial Credits Tool (in PDD)

-10 - Tree Data (in PDD)
+- 10 Tree Data (in PDD)

-PERFORMANCE STANDARD BASELINE METHODOLOGY (APPENDIX D)
+PERFORMANCE STANDARD BASELINE METHODOLOGY (Appendix D)

 There is a second additionality methodology set out in the WRI GHG Protocol guidelines - the Performance Standard methodology.
-This Performance Standard essentially allows the project developer, or in our case, the developers of the protocol, to create a performance standard baseline using the data from similar activities over geographic and temporal ranges.
+This Performance Standard essentially allows the project developer, or in this case, the developers of the protocol, to create a performance standard baseline using the data from similar activities over geographic and temporal ranges.

-The common perception, particularly in the United States, is that projects must meet a project specific test.
-Project-specific additionality is easy to grasp conceptually.
+A common perception, particularly in the U.S., is that projects must meet a project specific test.
+Projectspecific additionality is easy to grasp conceptually.
 The 2014 Climate Action Reserve urban forest protocol essentially uses project-specific requirements and methods.